Mary Lim (MNCS Accred, Reg. MBACP) Person-Centred Counsellor and Psychotherapist

 I take payment on the day, via card (I have my own card machine), cash or cheque.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and I work in accordance with their Ethical Framework for Good Practice.
+I am an accredited member of the National Counselling Society (NCS) and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I work in accordance with their Ethical Frameworks for Good Practice.

 My practice is monitored by a fully-qualified clinical supervisor.